isene/O6/README.md

 # O6
 Open-ended D6 rolls implemented in various programming languages.

 It works like this: You roll a six-sided dice.
-If a 6 is rolled on the dice, roll the dice again.
-Then, if you roll 4–6, add 1 to the roll and roll the dice again, etc. If a 1 is rolled on the dice, roll the dice again.
-If 1–3 is rolled, subtract 1 from the roll and roll the dice again, etc. Any two consequtive 1s indicates a "fumble" while two consequtive 6s indicates a "critical" roll.
+If you roll a 6, roll the dice again.
+If 4–6 is rolled, add 1 to the original roll (making it a 7) and roll the dice again, adding 1 to the original roll until you roll a 1, 2 or 3.
+If the original roll is a 1, roll the dice again, subtracting 1 from the original 1 if you roll 1–3.
+Keep rolling and subtracting until you end up rolling a 4, 5 or 6.Any two consequtive 1s indicates a "fumble" while two consequtive 6s indicates a "critical" roll.

 There is no limit to the result you can get with an open ended dice roll, including negative results such as –5.